kyma-project/kyma/docs/backup/08-02-restore-backup.md

 ### Different DNS and Gateway IP Address

-This tutorial assumes that DNS and Gateway IP address will stay the same as the backed up cluster.
-If they change in the new cluster, update the `net-global-overrides` ConfigMap in `kyma-installer` namespace with the proper values and re-run the installer to propagate the new values:
+This tutorial assumes that the DNS and the Public IP will stay the same as the backed up cluster.
+If they change in the new cluster, check and update the relavant fields on the `overrides` Secrets and ConfigMaps in `kyma-installer` namespace with the new values and re-run the installer to propagate them to all the components:

 ```bash
 kubectl label installation/kyma-installation action=install